MoseleyBioinformaticsLab/pdb_eda/doc/guide.rst

             * Aggregate electron density map by atom, residue, and chain, and return the results in either JSON or csv format.
             * Aggregate difference electron density map into green (positive) or red (negative) blobs, and return the object or statistics results in either JSON or csv format.
-            * Return a list of all symmetry atom from PDB files
+            * Return a list of all symmetry atoms from PDB files

         * For multiple-structure mode:
-            * Return the statistics of a given pdb id list
+            * Return the statistics of a given pdb id list.

 .. _PDB: https://www.wwpdb.org/